webplatform/docs/tutorials/javascript_functions/index.md

 }
 </syntaxhighlight>

-[http://dev.opera.com/articles/view/javascript-functions/functions_4.html check out the third example improvement] in action.
+[http://dev.opera.com/articles/view/javascript-functions/functions_4.html Check out the third example improvement] in action.

 This allows you to check that the code executed properly by testing its return value, for example: